310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/prologue.md

 {% endbubble %}

 {% bubble Tetora %}
 Actually, hold on!
 You two were being so reserved about this!
-You could’ve told us from the start — We could’ve helped you out!
+You could’ve told us from the start — We would’ve helped you out!
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/prologue_1.jpg %}